l7mp/learning-go/99-labs/05-resilience/README.md

 }
 ```

 Recall, this function takes a `Transfer` API object and increases the balance of the sender by the requested amount and decreases the balance of the receiver by the same amount.
-Theoretically, this should occur *at the same time* to complete the transfer.
+Theoretically, the two operations should occur *at the same time* to complete the transfer.
 The `db.setBalance` function is our little helper that makes a `get` to obtain the current versioned balance from the key-value store followed by a `put` that tries to register the new balance (with the same version) in the accounts database.

 ```go
 func (db *kvstore) setBalance(user string, amount int) error {